 Our team at MCORRP is a perfect example of incorporating multiple disciplines into our work.
 Our staff is comprised of physicians, nurses, statisticians, public health educators, pharmacists, programmers, researchers and students.
 Each contributes something unique yet all are involved with overall discussions of vision, goals, and day to day problem solving.
 Likewise, our student interns also represent not only diverse backgrounds but they have unique goals with the common theme of pursuing a profession related to improving health care in some aspect.

 Our program began with the modest goal of measuring clinical outcomes in a variety of cardiovascular disease states.
-As our knowledge increased, it became clear that we had the opportunity to do so much more to improve our understanding of patients’ perspectives.
+As our knowledge increased, it became clear that we had the opportunity to do so much more to improve our understanding of patients' perspectives.
 To that end, and with the help of nursing, social work, and pharmacy colleagues, we have conducted a variety of surveys to determine what matters to patients with regard to quality of life, emotional response to diagnoses, type of support needed, and what we, as health care providers, can do to promote well-being.
 We are now using social media to reach more patients to provide reliable sources of patient-friendly information.

 Whether it's through participating in volunteer work at World Medical Relief, shadowing physicians and nurses in clinic, or meeting one-on-one with faculty or staff, our students have expressed their appreciation for experiences that are often life changing.
 For some, it solidifies their intent to pursue a health care profession; for others, it allows them to consider other areas in health care they did not know existed.